JanusGraph/janusgraph.org/README.md

    ```

 1. Visit http://localhost:4000/ to see the site.
 Now, any changes you make to
-   `index.md` or any dependent files will be instantly previwable in your browser
+   `index.md` or any dependent files will be instantly previewable in your browser
    with a refresh.

 ## Preview via GitHub